Your heart and circulatory system :- We see and hear about hearts everywhere.

 My Body: Muscles :- From Kidcyber providing brief information about the muscular system.

-Your gross and cool body: Muscular system :- Muscles move cows, snakes, worms and humans.
+Your muscular system :- Muscles move cows, snakes, worms and humans.
 Muscles move you!
 Without muscles you couldn't open your mouth, speak, shake hands, walk, talk, or move your food through your digestive system

-Muscles of the human body :- Body mucles perform many useful functions from movement to keeping your heart beating.
+Muscles of the human body :- Body muscles perform many useful functions from movement to keeping your heart beating.

-The brain is the boss :- How do you remember the way to your friend's house?
+Your brain and nervous system :- How do you remember the way to your friend's house?
 Why do your eyes blink without you ever thinking about it?
 Where do dreams come from?
 Your brain is in charge of these things and a lot more.
 In fact, your brain is the boss of your body.

 My Body: Brain :- From Kidcyber a brief explanation about the brain.